-Last weekend I attended a retreat at the King’s Fold Retreat and Renewal Centre near Cochrane, Alberta.
+Last year I attended a retreat at the King’s Fold Retreat and Renewal Centre near Cochrane, Alberta.
 The theme of the weekend was inspired by Parker J Palmer’s work and his book Let Your Life Speak: Listening for the Voice of Vocation.

-In her soft, yet confident voice Maria explained that she had woken up from her “evangelical” beliefs about a God that had left her feeling fearful and separate from others for her entire life.
+In her soft yet confident voice, Maria explained that she had woken up from her “evangelical” beliefs about a God that had left her feeling fearful and separate from others for her entire life.

-She shifted from believing that there was a punitive God who was going to punish her for not being perfect, to a view about God that left her feeling unconditionally loved and connected to others.
+She shifted from believing that there was a punitive God who would punish her for not being perfect to a view about God that left her feeling unconditionally loved and connected to others.

 The deeper wisdom of the soul is summoning us to gravitate to beliefs and experiences that feel expansive, loving and connected with others rather than constricted, separate, and fearful.

 We notice the areas in our lives where we’re not thriving.
-This feeling of constriction is a summons from the soul to look a bit deeper.
+This feeling of constriction is a summons from the soul to look deeper.
 The root of this constriction is almost always a misbelief of some sort.